Tuesday, June 30, 2009

 The Kite.
 Aloft.
 Soaring.
 At one, utterly, with the wind.
 A sheer, stretched over the lightest and simplest frame.
 Engined by a whisper on a breeze, skipping brightly ahead of the wind.

-strong, yet yielding to the demands of the muscles, alternately being the breath, then sailing the resulting thermals.
+Breathe as the flying kite.
+The simple frame of the ribs, strong, yet yielding to the demands of the muscles, alternately being the breath, then sailing the resulting thermals.

 Let the last four ribs, two on each side, the floaters, pull back into the planet.
 Like pulling down on the string directing your kite, a momentary expansion and thus deeper tension is created.